Devil’s Food Layer Cake with Whipped Chocolate Buttercream Frosting

-- In a large mixing bowl, beat the butter, powdered sugar, cocoa powder, and salt until smooth and creamy, about 2-3 minutes.
+- For the frosting: In a large mixing bowl, beat the butter, powdered sugar, cocoa powder, and salt until smooth and creamy, about 2-3 minutes.
 Add the vanilla and cream.
 Beat for about 2-3 minutes until light and fluffy.

 - If the cake layers have rounded tops, use a long serrated knife and a gentle sawing motion to cut off the rounded part and have flat layers.

 - Place one cake layer on a serving plate or stand.
 Place small strips of parchment paper underneath the cake for easy clean up after frosting.
 Using a long metal icing spatula, cover the top generously with frosting.